Thank Goodness You're Here!: Gameplay and plot

-Thank Goodness You're Here! is an adventure game in which the player controls an unnamed, yellow, very small salesman as they travel around the fictional town of Barnsworth in the North of England solving the inhabitants' problems.
+Thank Goodness You're Here! is an adventure game in which the player controls a very small, unnamed, yellow-skinned salesman as they travel around the fictional town of Barnsworth in the North of England solving the inhabitants' problems.
 The game is presented in cartoon-style 2D visuals, with scenes either shown side-on or in bird's-eye view.
 The salesman can move around, jump, and slap, which serves as a multi-purpose "interact" option that can move objects, break objects, slap objects, or talk to characters.
 The game has a limited narrative, and is primarily focused on surreal and humorous interactions with the people of Barnsworth.
 It opens with the salesman being sent to Barnsworth for a meeting with the lord mayor; after being told that the mayor will be in a meeting for hours, he explores the town.
 There are a handful of distinct areas of Barnsworth in which the player can move around, as well as various buildings and small areas; as the player solves the townsfolk's problems, they move through the town areas in a loop.
 The problems are generally humorous and range from mundane (mowing a lawn or helping a man get his arm unstuck from a sewer grate) to surreal (helping a bedridden man's extremely long arm go shopping).
 At the end of the game, the salesman is overwhelmed by the residents' demands for help and returns to the mayor's office, only to find out the mayor wants his help with an errand as well.